ocaml/ocaml.org/data/planet/ocamllabs/how-to-handle-success.md

 <p>Of course, static exceptions allow many other programs to be expressed that are not readily expressible using handler case.</p>

 <p><a name="catch-me"></a>
-In their 2008 paper <a href="http://www.univ-orleans.fr/lifo/Members/David.Teller/publications/ml2008.pdf">Catch me if you can: Towards type-safe, hierarchical, lightweight, polymorphic and efficient error management in OCaml</a> David Teller Arnaud Spiwack and Till Varoquaux added an <code>attempt</code> keyword to OCaml that extends <code>match</code>-style pattern matching with both a single optional value case and an optional <code>finally</code> clause.</p>
+In their 2008 paper <a href="http://www.univ-orleans.fr/lifo/Members/David.Teller/publications/ml2008.pdf - [404 Not Found]">Catch me if you can: Towards type-safe, hierarchical, lightweight, polymorphic and efficient error management in OCaml</a> David Teller Arnaud Spiwack and Till Varoquaux added an <code>attempt</code> keyword to OCaml that extends <code>match</code>-style pattern matching with both a single optional value case and an optional <code>finally</code> clause.</p>

-<p>Finally, I discovered while writing this article that Christophe Raffalli proposed the handler case design fifteen years ago in a <a href="http://caml.inria.fr/pub/ml-archives/caml-list/1999/12/a6d3ce9671b16a33530035c2b42df011.en.html">message to caml-list</a>!
+<p>Finally, I discovered while writing this article that Christophe Raffalli proposed the handler case design fifteen years ago in a <a href="http://caml.inria.fr/pub/ml-archives/caml-list/1999/12/a6d3ce9671b16a33530035c2b42df011.en.html - [404 Not Found]">message to caml-list</a>!
 Christophe's proposal wasn't picked up back then, but perhaps the time has now come to give OCaml programmers a way to handle success.</p>

 <p><a name="match-exception"></a></p>